 11. Change Aligners in Private

-Especially during those early days as you get used to treatment, you'll also be getting accustomed to removing and placing your aligners back in your mouth.
+Especially during those early days as you get used to the treatment, you'll also be getting accustomed to removing and placing your aligners back in your mouth.
 You may want to do this in the privacy of a restroom instead of in public.
 Since the clear aligners will be a snug fit for your teeth, you may find it a bit challenging to remove them and put them back in properly without a mirror.

 12. We're Here to Answer Questions